 The cardiology program at the Sands-Constellation Heart Institute is one of the largest and most comprehensive cardiology programs in New York State.
 Our team offers the clinical and support resources you need for a lifetime of good cardiac health, and we stay at the forefront of research and innovation in the field of heart health.
 We work closely with referring physicians and other specialists—including our own nationally recognized heart surgeons—to ensure you receive safe, effective, and compassionate cardiac care.

-Our heart team diagnoses and treats heart disease, heart failure, coronary heart disease, and complex, chronic conditions.
+Our heart team diagnoses and treats heart rhythm disorders, heart failure, coronary disease, valve disease, and complex, chronic conditions.
 We also help address cholesterol, diabetes, and high blood pressure.
-Our cardiologists use the latest in heart-testing technology to evaluate and diagnose cardiac disorders and offer a full range of non-invasive cardiology testing services.
+Our cardiologists use the latest in diagnostic technology to evaluate and diagnose heart disorders and offer a full range of non-invasive cardiology testing services.

 Discuss any family history of illness

-Stress tests, echocardiograms (echos), and dobutamine echos are non-invasive techniques that safely and quickly assess your risk for heart disease.
+Echocardiograms (echos), stress tests, and dobutamine echos are non-invasive techniques that safely and quickly assess your risk for heart disease.
 There is no pain associated with these testing procedures, and they help cardiologists learn valuable information about your heart’s rhythm and blood flow.
-Our heart care team performs these effective techniques using advanced, state-of-the-art equipment.

 Benefits of an echocardiogram